withcloud/now/README.md

 <a name="Now+createAlias"></a>

 ### now.createAlias(id, alias, [callback]) ⇒ <code>Promise</code>
-Creates a new alias for the given deployment.
+Creates an alias for the given deployment.

 **Kind**: instance method of <code>[Now](#Now)</code>
 **See**: https://zeit.co/api#create-alias